Task types

 5. Create an activity (hours registration) for this task.

-Below is an example of a task that has gone through all the steps and is therefore completed.
-In this example, the employee Yuki Inkoop (Yuki Purchase) can view the completed task by selecting Completed tasks from the dropdown menu.
+Below, the employee Yuki Inkoop (Yuki Purchase) can view the completed task by selecting the Completed tasks menu option from the dropdown menu.

 Click on > in front of the task with the Completed status.
 The following screen is opened: